flutter/website/flutter-for-android.md

 But, what if you want to make "I Like Flutter" change dynamically, for example from clicking a FloatingActionButton?

-This can be acheived by wrapping the Text widget in a StatefulWidget and updating it when the button is clicked.
+This can be achieved by wrapping the Text widget in a StatefulWidget and updating it when the button is clicked.

 For example: